LOLProjects/TerminalTouhou/README.md

-# TerminalVideo
+# TerminalTouhou
-A project to display videos in ascii, for fun :)
+A project to display black and white videos in ascii, for fun :)